Albert0i/ChatBot/README.md

 #### IX.
 [Node-SQLite](https://nodejs.org/api/sqlite.html)
-In theory, using [llama-cpp](https://github.com/ggml-org/llama.cpp) accompany with any RDBMS capable of storing Array of Float can achieve all similar effects.
-The problem is you have calculate the distances of vectors one by one and sort them by score.
+In theory, using [llama-cpp](https://github.com/ggml-org/llama.cpp) along with any RDBMS capable of storing Array of Float can achieve the same effect of vector search.
+The problem is you have calculate the distances of vectors one by one and sort them by score to get the KNN result.
 ```
 function findSimilarDocuments(embedding, count = 3) {
     const insertStmt = db.prepare(`INSERT INTO vec_scores(id, embedding_score)